The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 20 June 2024

-About: One-flowered wintergreen is a wildflower of pinewoods with a Great British distribution almost entirely restricted to the Scottish Highlands, including the Cairngorms National Park.
+About: One-flowered wintergreen is a wildflower of pinewoods with a Great British distribution almost entirely restricted to the Scottish Highlands, including the Cairngorms.
 Like other true wintergreens, the plant supplements photosynthesis by deriving energy from soil fungus.

 Sweet cicely (Myrrhis odorata)